-Anxiety and closely related disorders emerge from "triple vulnerabilities,"a combination of biological, psychological, and specific factors that increase our risk for developing disorder (Barlow, 2002; Suárez, Bennett, Goldstein, & Barlow, 2009).
+Anxiety and closely related disorders emerge from "triple vulnerabilities,"a combination of biological, psychological, and specific factors that increase our risk for developing a disorder (Barlow, 2002; Suárez, Bennett, Goldstein, & Barlow, 2009).
 Biological vulnerabilities refer to specific genetic and neurobiological factors that might predispose someone to develop anxiety disorders.
-No single gene directly causes anxiety panic, but our genes may make us more susceptible to anxiety and influence how our brains react to stress (Drabant et al., 2012; Gelernter & Stein,
+No single gene directly causes anxiety or panic, but our genes may make us more susceptible to anxiety and influence how our brains react to stress (Drabant e react to stress (Drabant et al., 2012; Gelernter & Stein,